budak7273/ArmorModules/README.md

 - **RNGesus Prime**, **NotoriousRNG**, **Reika**, **K14M**, **ko5o01gg AKA Dakotka**, **StromE**, and **WillLMR** for testing and balance feedback.
 - **Random Gamer** and **TotalXclipse** for making mod spotlights.
 - **TwoTwoEleven** for help debugging the display of the in-game mod icon back in SML2.

+### Assorted Credits

+- The Coffee Stain Studios time machine for the Fabrication Station model.
+- Extendo Arm module icon from [Game Icons.Net](https://game-icons.net/)
+- Rabbit and Turtle icons for Shield Reconfigurators from [Freepik](flaticon.com)

 ## Updates and Patch Notes